viam-devrel/viamcodelabs/site/viamguides/src/mmwave/mmwave.md

 ### What you learned

 - How to configure and test hardware components using Viam
+- How to configure and test a service using Viam
 - How to use modules from the Viam registry

 <img src="assets/quickDemo.gif" alt="close up view of mmwave sensor" width="400">